Nordix/xcluster/doc/networking.md

 <img src="xcluster-network.svg" alt="Figure, xcluster network" width="80%" />

- * Internal net - Intended mainly for control functions.
+ * Maintenance net - Intended mainly for control functions.
 All VMs shall be reachable via this network.
 The `vm` function for open a terminal to a VM does a `telnet` on this net.